eldfors/FIMM_Somatic_Mutation_Pipeline/README.md

 First, clone this repository to your local machine using git clone.
 Replace [url] with the URL of your repository: git clone https://github.com<your-username>/FIMM_Somatic_Mutation_Pipeline.git

-Setup Python Virtual Environment: We recommend you to use a Python virtual environment to manage the dependencies.
+Setup Python Virtual Environment: This project uses a Python virtual environment to manage dependencies.
 You can set up the virtual environment using the following command:

 python -m venv somatic_mutation_pipeline

 To activate the environment, use:

 On Windows:
-env\Scripts\activate
+.\somatic_mutation_pipeline_venv\Scripts\activate

 On Unix or MacOS:
-source env/bin/activate
+source somatic_mutation_pipeline_venv/bin/activate

 Install Dependencies: Once you have your virtual environment setup and activated, you can install the python module dependencies using the following command: